tme-osx/TME-AIX/revenueassurance/ReadMe.md

-# Revenue Assurance Fraud Detection using Multimodal Approach
+# Revenue Assurance and Fraud Management (RAFM) Multimodal AI

 ## Project Overview

-This project aims to deliver a revenue assurance prediction (if that particular telco transaction is fraudulent or not) model using; Balanced Random Forest, a Transformer neural network and fine-tuned bert.
+This project aims to deliver a RAFM prediction (if that particular telco transaction is fraudulent or not) model using; Balanced Random Forest, a Transformer neural network and fine-tuned bert.
 The models are trained on synthetic telecom data to predict fraud cases  and identify potential anomalies.
 The goal is to provide proactive revenue management and enhance revenue worklows.

 ## Multimodal Approach
 (1) >> Revenue Assurance is a domain where traditional machine learning models, such as tree-based methods, often perform very well.
 Specifically, models like the Balanced Random Forest  (01-xxx worx) can be advantageous due to their inherent ability to handle class imbalance and their interpretability.<br>[ Test Accuracy: 0.9999833] <br>